 Academic Units may provide infrastructure support beyond what is outlined in this Schedule.
-They must not offer less than these minimum requirements.
+They must not offer less than these minimum requirements, for the duration of candidature until Academic Senate Approval is received for the completion of the degree.

-Infrastructure On Campus Full-time On Campus Part-time Off Campus Joint HDR Sole-use desk Yes No NA Yes, when located at UTAS Shared desk No Yes NA No Access to bookcase and lockable filing cabinet Yes Yes NA Yes, when located at UTAS Office facilities (e.g. Printer, scanner etc) Yes Yes NA Yes, when located at UTAS Internet and email Yes Yes Email - Yes Internet - At candidate's own expense Email - Yes Internet - Yes, when at this University PC/Laptop (and peripherals [monitor, keyboard, mouse, docking station) with standard OS and software Yes Yes Yes Software privileges generally equivalent to Staff Yes Yes Yes Yes Library privileges equivalent to Staff Yes Yes Yes Yes Off campus library services NA NA Yes Yes Access to communal tearoom/kitchen Yes Yes NA Yes, when located at UTAS Financial support identified during application stage integral to the success of the research project (such as data collection, data analysis, conference attendance, publication costs) Yes Yes Yes Yes Specialist library collections, laboratories, high-performance computing As required for the project As required for the project As required for the project As required for the project
+Infrastructure On Campus Full-time On Campus Part-time Off Campus Dual Award Sole-use desk Yes No NA Yes, when located at UTAS Shared desk No Yes NA No Access to bookcase and lockable filing cabinet Yes Yes NA Yes, when located at UTAS Office facilities (e.g. Printer, scanner etc) Yes Yes NA Yes, when located at UTAS Internet and email Yes Yes Email - Yes Internet - At candidate's own expense Email - Yes Internet - Yes, when at this University PC/Laptop (and peripherals [monitor, keyboard, mouse, docking station) with standard OS and software Yes Yes Yes Software privileges generally equivalent to Staff Yes Yes Yes Yes Library privileges equivalent to Staff Yes Yes Yes Yes Off campus library services NA NA Yes Yes Access to communal tearoom/kitchen Yes Yes NA Yes, when located at UTAS Financial support identified during application stage integral to the success of the research project (such as data collection, data analysis, conference attendance, publication costs) Yes Yes Yes Yes Specialist library collections, laboratories, high-performance computing As required for the project As required for the project As required for the project As required for the project

-As specified in the Candidate agreement
+^{}As specified in the Candidate agreement